fjallemark/TimetablePlanningApp/Readme.md

 When trains are operated on different days, the graphical timtable can be blurred with details.
 It is therefore possible to print the graphical timetable valid for only a subset of operating days.

+##### Graphical Loco Turnus
+Shows the usage of all locomotivs.
+Each loco displays on a row, with bars showing when the loco is used in a train.
+In order to see the true occupancu of the loco, the lead-in and lead-out time is also showed.
+Lead-in time is the trains arrival time at the first station, and lead-out is the trains departure time from the last station.

 ##### Automatic Notes to Loco Driver and Station Staff
 One of the hassles with other planning systems, is entering notes to loco drivers and station staff.